eaHat/classyfire/README.md

 ### Building a classification ensemble

-Loading some test data, for instance the \textbf{iris} dataset
+Loading some test data, for instance the *iris* dataset
 ```
 data(iris)